Free UK Delivery

 How You Can Take Part In Road Safety Week

-Road Safety Week is an annual event in the UK that organisations, communities and schools can get involved with.
-It’s coordinated by the charity Brake, and was founded in 1997.
-This year it takes place from 19th-25th November, and the theme is Bike Smart, although the event raises safety awareness for all road users.
+Road Safety Week is an annual event in the UK that organisations, communities, and schools can participate in.
+It was founded in 1997 and is coordinated by the charity Brake.
+This year, it takes place from November 19th to 25th, and the theme is Bike Smart, although the event raises safety awareness for all road users.

-The popularity of cycling is soaring, which comes as no surprise – it’s healthy, eco-friendly, and inexpensive compared to other modes of transport.
-More and more of us ride our bikes for fitness, fun, or both.
+The popularity of cycling is soaring, which is no surprise – it’s healthy, eco-friendly, and inexpensive compared to other modes of transport.
+We increasingly ride our bikes for fitness, fun, or both.
 It’s a good way to get to and from work, school, or university.

-However, lots of people don’t cycle because of safety concerns.
-Road Safety Week 2018 aims to highlight the importance of keeping cyclists and motorcyclists safe by encouraging all road users – whether they’re on two wheels or four – to take extra care.
+However, many people don’t cycle because of safety concerns.
+Road Safety Week 2018 aims to highlight the importance of keeping cyclists and motorcyclists safe by encouraging all road users—whether they’re on two wheels or four—to take extra care.

 Examples of Road Safety Week participants include: